UT-ADL/autoware_mini_practice/practice_2/README.md

 ### Expected outcome

 * Understanding what does it mean to localize a car on the map
-* Your localizer node will convert the measured location from the GNSS system to map coordinates
+* Your localizer node will convert the measured location from the GNSS system frame to map coordinates
-* As a result, we are able to recorde a trace of the car into a csv file and can make the car follow that trace in the next practice
+* As a result, we are able to record a trajectory of the car into a csv file and can make the car follow that trajectory in the next practice

 ## 0. Combine workspaces